Adversarial Multiple Access Channels with Individual Injection Rates

 This gives the bound $\Omega\bigl(w\,\frac{\log n}{\log w}\bigr)=\Omega(w\max (1,\log_w n))$.

 Next consider the case $w>n$.
-Let us say that in a round of an execution a node \emph{is given a chance} if the node is scheduled to transmit in this round as the only node, provided the node has a pending packet.
 Let the adversary inject $w$ packets in the first round and then execute the algorithm.
-It may take $w+n-1$ rounds to hear these packets.
-This is because the adversary may inject all the packets into one node, say $v$, and the node~$v$ is such that it is the last node among all the nodes when they are ordered by the first round of being given a chance.
-There are at least $n-1$ rounds before $v$ is given a chance, and then at least $w$ rounds to hear all the packets injected in the first round. \end{proof}
+It will take at least $w$ rounds to hear these packets. \end{proof}